GIScience/openrouteservice/docs/installation/Running-with-Docker.md

 - `/usr/local/tomcat/logs`: Contains the Tomcat logs.
 - `/ors-conf`: Contains the `ors-config.json` which is used to control ORS.
 - `/ors-core/data/osm_file.pbf`: The OSM file being used to generate graphs.
+- `/pre-built`: Contains optional pre-built graphs and pre-compiled ors.war file.
+Will be used if `USE_PREBUILT` is True.

 Look at the [`docker-compose.yml`](https://github.com/GIScience/openrouteservice/blob/master/docker/docker-compose.yml) for examples.

 ## Environment variables

 - `BUILD_GRAPHS`: Forces ORS to rebuild the routings graph(s) when set to `True`.
 Useful when another PBF is specified in the Docker volume mapping to `/ors-core/data/osm_file.pbf`
+- `USE_PREBUILT`: When set to `True` ORS will use the pre-built graphs and pre-compiled ors.war located in the `/pre-built` volume instead of building the routing graph from the OSM file.
 - `JAVA_OPTS`: Custom Java runtime options, such as `-Xms` or `-Xmx`
 - `CATALINA_OPTS`: Custom Catalina options

-Specify either during container startup or in `docker-compose.yml`.
+Specify either during container startup or in `docker-compose.yml`. `BUILD_GRAPHS` and `USE_PREBUILT` must not both be set to `True`.

 ## Build arguments